Open Data GIS Downloads

 Layer List

-Within the Layer List tool, layers can be turned on or off (i.e. displaying or not displaying them on the map) by clicking the box to the left of the layer name.
-The default layers that are visible are County Boundary, Six Inch Imagery, and World Street Map.
+The Layer List tool turns layers on or off (i.e. displaying or not displaying them on the map).
+Click the box to the left of the layer name to turn it on or off.
+The County Boundary, Six Inch Imagery, and World Street Map layers are on by default.
 Scroll down through the layer list to view all available layers to display.
-Additional layers available for viewing are listed in the Data Sources section of this document.
+Additional layers are listed in the Data Sources section of this document.

-Some layers contain additional sublayers that can be accessed by clicking the arrow to the left of a layer name to expand.
+Some layers contain additional sublayers.
+Click the arrow to the left of a layer name to expand.
 If you wish to display sublayers, the layer group name must be checked on.
 By clicking the arrow to the left of some layer names, symbology information may appear.

-If a layer name appears grey, it is not visible at the map's current scale, and you may need to zoom in or out to see it.
+If a layer name appears grey, it is not visible at the map’s current scale, and you may need to zoom in or out to see it.
 For these layers, you can change the visibility range (see below).
-For some layers, such as the Tax Maps layer, you will need to zoom in for them to appear, even though their layer names do not appear in grey.
+You will need to zoom in for some to appear, like the Tax Map layer, even though their layer names do not appear in grey.

 Clicking the three dots to the right of a layer name provides additional options.
 You can change the transparency of a layer, zoom to the layer, or set its visibility range.
-You may change the display order of layers by clicking on and dragging the six dots located to the left of the layer name.
+Change the display order of layers by clicking on and dragging the six dots located to the left of the layer name.

 Basemap

-The Basemap tool allows the user to change the basemap that appears underneath the data layers.
+The Basemap tool lets you change the basemap that appears underneath the data layers.
 Select from the options listed to change the appearance.

 Print